- > What Apple Watches does Apple sell?

-Should you buy the Apple Watch 6?
+Should I buy the Apple Watch Series 3?

 The next big choice is between a standard GPS watch and the more expensive cellular model, which uses an electronic SIM card to be able to make phone calls and get online independently of your iPhone.
 As well as the higher initial price, you'll have additional running costs for data usage and network fees.

 Whether you opt for the regular or cellular (GPS or GPS + cellular to use Apple's terms) mostly depends on your likely usage.
 If you're always likely to have both your iPhone and Watch on you at the same time, you really won't see any benefit from the cellular connectivity, so it won't be worth the cost.

 However, if you like the idea of being able to leave your phone at home and still take calls and check emails - when you're exercising, for example - then you could benefit from cellular.

 Upgrading from older models